setuc/dotfiles/README.md

 ```bash
 ansible-playbook -i localhost, -c local setup.yml
 ```
+Run this command as your regular user; the playbook elevates privileges only when needed for package installation.

+This playbook installs Oh My Posh into `~/bin`.
+The directory is created automatically if it does not already exist.

 ### Legacy Shell Scripts
 Legacy scripts (install.sh, setup_linux.sh, setup_windows.sh) are deprecated and kept only for reference.